 Sex was the first attribute protected by Victoria’s Equal Opportunity Act forty years ago.

-Specifically, it addressed the discrimination women experienced in the workplace because of their marital status and gender, along with related characteristics, such as pregnancy and sexual harassment.
+Specifically, it addressed the discrimination women experienced in the workplace because of their marital status and sex, along with related characteristics, such as pregnancy and sexual harassment.

 It’s hard to believe now, but some of the ‘basic problems’ identified by the Equal Opportunity Board in 1977 included: